uriel-reyes/sellertools/README.md

 ### Order Management
 - Comprehensive order listing with:
   - Date and time information
-  - Order numbers
+  - Order numbers and customer details
-  - Customer details
-  - Order totals and status
+  - Order totals and status indicators
 - Advanced filtering and sorting capabilities
 - Real-time refresh of order data
-- Reorganized order details view for improved readability
+- Enhanced order details view with:
-- Enhanced line item display with product images

-### Detailed Order Information
-- Modal view with complete order details
-- Product images from the commercetools platform
+  - Product images from commercetools platform
   - Line item breakdown with pricing
   - Shipping and billing address information
-- Customer details associated with each order
+  - Customer details for each order
-- Clean, organized sections with intuitive icons
-- Enhanced visual styling for different order statuses

-### Status Management
 - Interactive status dropdown for order state changes
+- Visual indicators for different order statuses
-- Real-time status updates to the commercetools backend
+- Real-time updates to the commercetools backend
-- Visual indicators for different order statuses, with improved readability

 ### Customer Management
 - View customers associated with the seller's store